TrekkerStudios/THBioLink/README.md

 ### This is an inefficient/slow/generally dumb implementation of (insert function here).
 I'm still new to JS/web dev as a whole.
 I'm gonna keep chipping away at this codebase as I learn new tricks and improvements.

-### What's next?
-Polishing the front-end for updating and modifying the links in Upstash database.
-I have a "working" version but there's still some bugs.

 ---